Skip to content

 • Indirect lighting

-It extends the city, it does not transform it.
+It extends the city, it doesn't transform it.

 Getting around Berlin

-• 🚶♂️ On foot to experience the city
+• 🚶♂️ On foot to feel the city

-• 🚇 U-Bahn / S-Bahn to connect the neighborhoods
+• 🚇 U-Bahn / S-Bahn to connect neighborhoods

 Berlin is vast, but coherent.